Introduction

 Trust in the Private Sector

 According to a 2020 Morning Consult poll, 55% of Americans say they trust the average American company, but 60% of U.S. adults say corruption is widespread in business.
-The 2020 Gallup Confidence in Institutions survey found small businesses in particular have Americans’ trust, with 75% of U.S. adults saying they have “a great deal” or “quite a lot” of trust in small businesses.
-This held in 2021, with family-owned businesses being the most trusted business institution according to the Edelman Trust Barometer.
+The 2024 Gallup Confidence in Institutions survey found small businesses in particular have Americans’ trust, with 68% of U.S. adults saying they have “a great deal” or “quite a lot” of trust in small businesses.
+This holds with results from 2021, with family-owned businesses being the most trusted business institution according to the Edelman Trust Barometer.
 Only 19% of Americans expressed “a great deal” or “quite a lot” of trust in big businesses.

 Even so, the Edelman Trust Barometer in January 2021 revealed businesses are the only institution seen globally as both ethical and competent, thanks to trust in local employers.
 The January 2022 Barometer showed businesses were the most trusted institution, with over 40% of people saying they want more business engagement on societal issues.
 Two-thirds of all respondents said “CEOs should take the lead on change rather than waiting for the government to impose it.”
 On the whole, businesses can continue gaining public trust by guarding information, embracing sustainability, and taking precautionary health and safety measures for employees.